Azure-Samples/kaito-sample-pr-reviewer/README.md

 workspace-qwen-2-5-coder-32b-instruct-with-adapter-65bc558bxbzh   1/1     Running     0          18h
 ```

-You can now use your own test tool to compare the two workspaces to see if the workspace with adapter is better than the original one.
+You can now use your own test tool to compare the two inference services to see if the workspace with adapter is better than the original one.